How to Plan Balanced Meals

 Using these questions, come up with a few entree ideas for the week and create a shopping list to accommodate the menu and fill up the pantry.

 - Spaghetti is a frequent menu item for many families.
 Spaghetti includes ground meat, vegetables (onion, mushrooms and marinara sauce) and grains (spaghetti).
 What food groups are missing?
-Milk and Fruit.
+Dairy and Fruit.
 Pour milk to drink and add a fruit salad (maybe even as dessert) for a balanced, nutrient-rich family meal.

 - When the weather turns cold and the family meal menu includes Beef Stew with meat and vegetables, then balance the meal by serving dinner rolls (grains), sliced fruit (whatever is in season) and milk to drink.